 Issues of the newsletter may carry a survey.
 If you respond to a survey, your answers are saved with your subscriber record and are used to prevent multiple entries by any individual.

 We use the stored open, click and survey information in aggregated form to give us an indication of the popularity of the content and to help us make decisions about future content and formatting.
 We may also use the information to publish more relevant content to individual newsletter readers in future issues.

 You may stop receiving our newsletters at any time by using the Unsubscribe link included in every issue sent.
 Your email address is retained to ensure you no longer receive communications, unless you choose to re-subscribe.

 When you comment on our blog, cookies are used so that you won’t need to retype all your information again when you want to leave another comment.

-Use of the Newsweaver System
+Use of Newsweaver

 If you wish to become a paying client of Newsweaver, we will request sufficient additional contact and other information such as billing details from you to allow us provide a contract-based service to you.
 This information will be used solely to enable the provision of our email newsletter publishing service to you.

 When you use the Newsweaver system, we record a log of all significant actions taken by you while logged in, together with related information such as browser and OS type, and IP address.
 We use this information to estimate system load, and to plan for system and product enhancements.
 The information would also be used to allow us investigate incidents such as those involving compromised login credentials.